Severe Thunderstorm

 Storm Prediction Center issues such watches.
 Local NWS forecast offices

-issue other watches (flash flood, winter weather, etc.) 12 to 36 hours
+issue other watches (flash flood, winter weather, etc.) 12

 in advance of a possible hazardous- weather or flooding event.
 Each